flumedb/flumedb/README.md

 # flumedb

-a modular database made for moving logs with streams.
+A modular database made for moving logs with streams.

 ## architecture